RV Fan Vent | Install RV Vent Fan | Norcold Fan | Dometic Fan

 The ARP + Fan Control sensor resembles a ring type wiring connector.
 We recommend attaching the sensor to the absorber coils as seen in the drawing to the left, also see video below.

-Start by wraping the excess wire around the absorber coil for a strain relief.
-Be carful with the sensor, do not tug on the wires.
+Start by wrapping the excess wire around the absorber coil for a strain relief.
+Be careful with the sensor, do not tug on the wires.

 General Purpose Foil HVAC tape or typical Metal Repair tape is used to secure the fan sensor.
 Tape has the advantage of insulting the sensor and securing the wire to prevent damage to the sensor.
 Wrap tape around the sensor and wire so that the wire is fastened to the tube and the sensor is insulated for best heat conduction.